 To help you better understand California liability waiver agreements, our California personal injury lawyers discuss the following:

-- 1. Do I have to sign a release of liability waiver?
+- 1. Do I have to sign a liability waiver?

 - 5. Can a minor sign a liability waiver?